GLOBAL MARKETS-Trade war worries slam China and emerging markets

 “The problem is, such a tactic is unlikely to work with China.”

-The Shanghai Composite Index slumped nearly 5 percent at one point to its lowest level since mid-2016, while Hong Kong’s Hang Seng shed as much 3 percent before ending 2.8 percent down.

-China’s economy is already clouded by a sharp slowdown in fixed asset investment growth due to the government’s deleveraging drive, a problematic property sector, a mounting debt burden and rising credit defaults
+China’s economy is already clouded by a sharp slowdown in fixed asset investment growth because of the government’s de-leveraging drive, a problematic property sector, mounting debt and rising credit defaults.

-Economists at Nomura wrote, “The rising risk of a disruptive trade conflict makes a bad situation tentatively worse.”
+“The rising risk of a disruptive trade conflict makes a bad situation tentatively worse,” economists at Nomura wrote.

-Japan’s Nikkei lost 1.8 percent, South Korea’s KOSPI retreated 1.3 percent while Australian stocks bucked the trend and added 0.1 percent, helped by a depreciating currency and an overnight bounce in commodity prices.
+Japan’s Nikkei lost 1.8 percent and South Korea’s KOSPI retreated 1.5 percent.
+Australian stocks bucked the trend and stayed steady, helped by a depreciating currency and an overnight bounce in commodity prices.

 The dollar fell 0.75 percent to 109.715 yen following Trump’s tariff comments.
 The yen is often sought in times of market turmoil and political tensions.

-It made ground on the euro in early European trading, however, to stand 0.3 percent higher at $1.1556.
+Most other currencies lost against the dollar, though.
+The U.S. currency gained 0.6 percent on the euro to a near 11-month high at $1.1554.

-China’s yuan skidded to a five-month low.
-The Australian dollar, often seen as a proxy for China-related trades, brushed a one-year low of $0.7381.
+The skid by China’s yuan to a five-month low was its biggest fall in a year and a half.
+The Australian dollar , often considered a proxy for China-related trades, brushed a one-year low of $0.7381 too.

+“In the global environment - and due in particular to this trade issue - the risks are more on the downward side and a little bit worrying,” European Central Bank policymaker Jan Smets said in a CNBC interview.
+“Basically it is not good news.”

 With Russia and Saudi Arabia pushing for higher output, crude oil markets remained volatile ahead of Friday’s OPEC meeting.

 Lower-risk assets gained on the latest round of trade threats.
-Spot gold was up 0.35 percent at $1,282.26 an ounce albeit after its sharpest drop in 1-1/2 years late last week.
+Spot gold was steady at $1,282.26 an ounce.

-The 10-year U.S. Treasury note yield touched 2.871 percent, its lowest since June 1.
-Most European bond yields dropped too, with Germany’s 10-year government Bund, the benchmark for the region, at a two-week low of 0.363 percent.
+The 10-year U.S. Treasury note yield - yields move inversely to price - touched 2.871 percent, its lowest since June 1.
+Most European yields dropped, too, with Germany’s 10-year government Bund, the benchmark for the region, at a two-week low of 0.363 percent.

-Italian government bonds, which are considered less safe and have suffered from recent domestic political ructions, sold off, with their 10-year yields up 3 bps at 2.59 percent.
+At the same time, Italian government bonds, which are considered less safe and have suffered from recent domestic political ructions, sold off, with their 10-year yields up 2 bps at 2.58 percent.

 But the stress was highest in emerging markets, where the average yield on domestic currency debt was the highest since March 2017 and fast approaching 7 percent.